vendure-ecommerce/deity-falcon-vendure-api/README.md

 2. Run `yarn start:dev` which will start up:
    * **graphql-code-generator** (to auto generate TypeScript types for the Vendure & Falcon schemas) in watch mode.
    * **tsc** (the TypeScript compiler) in watch mode.
-   * **server** which runs an instance of the Deity Falcon server configured to use this Vendure API provider.
-It runs with nodemon so will automatically restart on changes to the `dist` directory contents.

 ## Testing

-1. Assumes a Vendure server running on port 5000 with the GraphQL api set to "api".
-2. Start the Falcon client (client is not included in this repo to keep things minimal)
+1. Start the Falcon client (client is not included in this repo to keep things minimal).
+To install the client locally, see https://falcon.deity.io/docs/getting-started/installation
+2. Run `yarn server` to run this server locally.
+The client should then connect to it when opening it in the browser at http://localhost:3000